 IPTC (International Press Telecommunications Council) metadata can be added/edited via EOS Utility (included software) and Browser Remote, including from a smartphone browser (pending a firmware update).

-Another new feature is the Factory reset menu option.
-A factory-configured camera is only 1 step away.
+With the new Factory reset menu option, a factory-configured camera is only 1 step away.

 EOS cameras have long been compatible with Canon's incredible Speedlite flash system including both optical and RF wireless remote control (with a master flash or Speedlite transmitter in the hot shoe).
 New for Canon's E-TTL II flash metering technology is "Face priority, Eval (FacePrty)".
 In this mode, the camera determines if a face is present in the scene and provides proper illumination for the detected face.
 E-TTL balance from external Speedlites can also now be set to Ambience priority, Standard, and Flash priority.

 The new RGB + IR metering sensor has greater sensitivity to light and this camera can read low-power pre-flash from E-TTL Speedlites at even greater distances than previous EOS DSLRs.

 A new feature located in the External Speedlite control menu is the Continuous flash control option that alternatively permits E-TTL for the first shot only to be used for all others while in continuous shooting mode.
 When the flash-to-subject distance remains static, this feature typically yields identically exposed images for each set captured.

 Also new is that the imaging sensor can now perform metering of E-TTL pre-flash.